paulacduffy/irisdatasetproject/README.md

 ![Histogram](https://github.com/paulacduffy/irisdatasetproject/blob/master/Iris%20Scatterplot.png)

-This scatterplot shows that the species Iris Setosa can be distinguished clearly from the other two species by it's sepal width vs length ratio.
+This scatterplot shows that the species *Iris setosa* can be distinguished clearly from the other two species by it's sepal width vs length ratio.
 The other two species cannot be clearly distinguished from each other by these measurements.

 Scatterplot showing petal width vs petal length colour coded by species:
 ![Histogram](https://github.com/paulacduffy/irisdatasetproject/blob/master/Scatterplot%20petal%20iris.png)

-Similary, this scatterplot shows that the Iris Setosa can also be distinguished clearly from the other two species by it's petal width vs length ratio.
+Similary, this scatterplot shows that the *Iris setosa* can also be distinguished clearly from the other two species by it's petal width vs length ratio.
 The other two species can't be distinuished clearly from each other by this ratio.
 When I started to compare petal width and sepal width, and petal length and sepal length I started to see some distinction between all three species:

 ![Histogram](https://github.com/paulacduffy/irisdatasetproject/blob/master/Scatterplot%20petal%20length%20sepal%20length%20iris.png)

 ![Histogram](https://github.com/paulacduffy/irisdatasetproject/blob/master/Scatterplot%20petal%20width%20sepal%20width%20iris.png)

-As we can see from these scatterplots the Iris Setosa is still the most clearly distinguishable from the other two species, but the Iris Virginica & Versicolor can be distinguished from each other using these ratios.
+As we can see from these scatterplots the *Iris setosa* is still the most clearly distinguishable from the other two species, but the *Iris virginica* & *Iris versicolor* can be distinguished from each other using these ratios.